 Have You Been Discriminated Against or Harassed Due To Your National Origin?

-After fighting a five-year battle against FedEx, Christopher B. Dolan received a $60 million verdict against FedEx Ground and a $1,000,056 verdict against manager/supervisor Stacy Shoun for harassment of two Arab/Lebanese package delivery drivers.
+If you are looking for representation in a discrimination case, Dolan Law Firm has the knowledge and experience you need.
+The Dolan Law Firm has one of the largest reported verdicts in California for race/national origin harassment.
+After fighting a five-year battle against FedEx, Christopher B. Dolan received a $60 million verdict against FedEx Ground, and a $1,000,056 verdict against the Plaintiff’s manager/supervisor, for harassment of two Arab/Lebanese package delivery drivers.

-This case was a landmark victory for civil rights in California and the United States and is the largest reported employment harassment verdict for individuals.
+This case was a landmark victory for civil rights in the state of California and the United States and is one of the largest reported employment harassment verdicts for individual Plaintiffs.